Filmische Apation fürs TONLAGEN Festival 2021

 About the cinematic adaptation

-In 2018, Amy Bryce received the 2nd International Music Grant from the Foundation for Arts & Music for Dresden to curate independent projects in Dresden, Berlin, and Leipzig for four months in spring 2019 as composer-in-residence.
+In 2018, Amy Bryce received the 2nd International Music Grant from the Foundation of Art & Music for Dresden to curate independent projects in Dresden, Berlin, and Leipzig for four months in spring 2019 as composer-in-residence.
 During her residency, she composed her opera 'A Kinder Society', originally conceived as an immersive theater piece.
 For HELLERAU - European Centre for the Arts Dresden's TONLAGEN Festival 2021, the original stage version was adapted for film and premiered in April 2021.

 The original concept was to use HELLERAU as a site-specific location for immersive activities, inviting the audience to participate in the opera scenes as they moved through the building, using every nook and cranny, doorway and stairwell.